t2-project/cart/README.md

 # Cart Service

 This service manages shopping carts for the T2 Store.
-The content a users shopping cart is simply a map of Strings to Integers.
+The content of a user's shopping cart is simply a map of Strings to Integers.
-Within the context of the T2 Store the cart stores for each user the products (identified by its id) and how many units thereof the users wants to buy.
+Within the context of the T2 Store it contains for each user the products (identified by their id) and how many units of each the users wants to buy.

 ## Build and Run Manually